iorate/ublacklist/website/docs/advanced-features.md

 "Videos" search will only work if you disable qwant custom links by clicking on "Always read on Qwant.com".

+With the lite version of Qwant, the extension only work with web search not news, images, videos as the link used a proxy.

 ### Startpage.com

 ![startpage](/img/advanced-features/startpage.png)